somework/cqrs/docs/reference.md

   The `CommandBus` and `EventBus` also expose `dispatchSync()` and `dispatchAsync()` helpers that forward to `dispatch()` with the corresponding mode for convenience.
+  When any command or event resolves to `async` you must configure the matching Messenger bus via `buses.command_async` or `buses.event_async`.
+The bundle validates this at container-compilation time and throws an `InvalidConfigurationException` when an async default or override exists without the corresponding async bus id.
 * **async.dispatch_after_current_bus** – toggles whether the bundle appends
   Messenger's `DispatchAfterCurrentBusStamp` when a command or event resolves to the asynchronous bus.
 Leave the `default` values set to `true` to preserve the